maurymarkowitz/RetroFOCAL/doc/RetroFOCAL reference manual.md

 <!-- TOC --><a name="intaexp"></a>
 ### `FITR`(*exp*)

 Returns the greatest integer less than or equal to the value of the expression.
 This is true whether the expression evaluates to a positive or negative number.
 Thus, `FITR(3.445)` returns 3, while `FITR(-3.445)` returns -4.
-This function is similar to the `floor` function found in most programming languages, or `INT` in BASIC.
+This function is similar to the `floor` function found in most programming languages, or `INT` in most dialects of BASIC.

 <!-- TOC --><a name="logaexp"></a>
 ### `FLOG`(*exp*)